-Fish oil has enormous proven benefits for all joints, not to mention the heart, mind, Alzheimers and Parkinsons.
-Our fish oil health benefits is for everyone; it removes fatty plague from the arteries.
-Freshly ground flax seed is the vegetarian alternative; genuine free range eggs, if you can find them, have three times the amount.
+Fish oil has enormous proven benefits for all joints, not to mention the heart, mind, and the neurodegenerative conditions like Parkinson's disease.
+The benefits are for everyone; the omega-3 removes fatty plague from the arteries.
+Freshly ground flaxseed is the vegetarian alternative; genuine free range eggs, if you can find them, have three times the amount.

 From the coalface, here's another anecdote.

 Then on Friday Mrs S. fell down five dangerous Dutch stairs.
-Shit happens to put it bluntly and now the future is very precarious.
+The proverbial-stuff happens to put it bluntly and now the future is very precarious.
 It pays to be careful when you have a sore back; leg pain sciatica looms.

-Update: Mrs S is fine.
-For once the Dutch stairs had not great deleterious effect.
-She went (with arm twisting!) through the full rehab programme, and has no pain.
+Here is an update.
+Mrs S is fine.
+For once the Dutch stairs had no great deleterious effect.
+She went, with arm twisting, through the full rehab programme, and has no pain.
 It's not always like that.
-I've learnt the hard way, and you can learn from my experience: Never take your low back pain for granted.
+I have learned the hard way, and you can benefit from my experience; never take your low-back pain for granted.
 It can turn around and bite you.

 What does chiropractic have to offer when you are suffering from leg pain sciatica?

 Mr Jansen consulted me yesterday; his history was fairly typical.
 Three weeks ago a bit of pain started in his low back.
-A one-man-band contractor he was in an invidious position: NO WORK, NO PAY!
-Same as me!
+A one-man band contractor he was in an invidious position; no work means no pay.
 So he continued as usual.
 "Ik kan me voorstellen," as we say in Dutch.
 "I can imagine."
 I would have probably done the same.
-And yet ...

 There he was, standing before me, twisted like a gnarled tree in what I call the typical "Pisa sign".
-His frame looked for all the world like a leaning tower as he leaned over to the side in what we call an antalgic posture.
-Ant-algia.
-They come in two sorts and fortunately he was indeed leaning 'away' from the painful side.
+His frame looked for all the world like a leaning tower in what we call an antalgic posture.
+They come in two sorts and fortunately he was indeed leaning away from the painful side, and not towards.

 An antalgia is an extremely serious sign.
-Always, always in my opinion, you should go to bed until you can stand up straight, but research proves that bed rest is not enough.
-You must exercise, get up every hour and take a walk, use ice, and my advice - yes, I'm prejudiced! - consult a good chiropractor.
+Always in my opinion, you should go to bed until you can stand up straight, but research proves that it is not enough.
+You must exercise, get up every hour and take a walk, use ice, and my advice, yes, I'm prejudiced, consult a good chiropractor.
 Ask your friends and neighbours, your doctor, and they will tell where to find one.
-So often a neglected painful antalgia leads inexorably to leg pain sciatica.
+So often a neglected painful antalgia leads inexorably to leg-pain sciatica.

 A bilateral sciatica down both legs is much less common but it can happen and is always serious especially if it affects your bladder control.

-You can and perhaps should always consider home treatment for lower back pain, but if it goes down your leg... then it's time to find a good chiropractor.
-Find a good Chiropractor ...
+You can and perhaps should always consider home treatment for lower back pain, but if it goes down your leg then it's time to find a good chiropractor.

 There are two kinds of antalgias: you may lean towards the painful side, or away.
 They are quite different.

-Those who lean "towards" the painful side, if they are smart and listen to their chiropractor, will get better much quicker, but the chance of relapse is greater if they will not accept that, like the "away from" type, the disc will take 6-8 weeks to heal.
+Those who lean "towards" the painful side, if they are smart and listen to their chiropractor, will get better much quicker, but the chance of relapse is greater if they will not accept that, like the "away from" type, the disc will take at least 6 weeks to heal.

-If the man in the picture had pain on the LEFT SIDE, and he is leaning towards the RIGHT SIDE, then he has the 'away from' kind.
+If the woman in the picture had pain on the left, and she is leaning towards the right side, then she has the "away from" kind.
 They take longer to come straight, but have a better chance of complete healing.

 If you've come to this website because you're a bookworm, then you may enjoy this short story from Frog in my Throat .
 This story is all about an antalgia, in an amusing setting.

-Bernard Preston's rule is: If you are in the Pisa sign then you shouldn't be at work.
-Don't sit, don't bend, and try very hard not to sneeze.
-A quick nose blow will usually stop a sneeze.
+Bernard Preston's rule is, if you are in the Pisa sign, then you shouldn't be at work.
+Don't sit, do not bend, and try very hard not to sneeze.
+A quick nose-blow will usually stop it.